murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 For more information click `here <https://galaxyproject.org/learn/advanced-workflow/>`_.

-In the table below, we have provided links to sample workflows constructed using CellOrganizer-for-Galaxy tools.
+In the table below, we have provided links to sample workflows constructed using CellOrganizer for Galaxy tools.

 +--------------------------------------------------------------------+
 | Workflow Name                                                      |